Kanna Fine Powder

 Sceletium tortuosum contains a group of mesembrine-type alkaloids — primarily mesembrine, mesembrenone, mesembrenol, and tortuosamine.
 These are the active compounds responsible for the plant's traditional reputation.
 The San and Khoikhoi peoples of southern Africa have used kanna for centuries, traditionally fermenting the plant material before chewing or smoking it.
 The fermentation step was believed to reduce oxalic acid content and mellow the flavour.

 Modern research has focused on mesembrine in particular.
 According to Harvey et al. (2011), mesembrine acts as a serotonin reuptake inhibitor and also shows affinity for the PDE4 enzyme — a dual mechanism that distinguishes it from most single-target compounds in the same category.
-That said, the research is still in relatively early stages, and most clinical work has been done on standardised extracts (notably Zembrin) rather than raw plant powder.
-We're honest about that gap: traditional use goes back generations, but large-scale clinical trials on whole-plant kanna powder specifically are limited.
+That said, the research is still in relatively early stages, and most clinical work has been done on one standardised extract in particular (Zembrin).
+We're honest about that gap: traditional use goes back generations, and there is research on standardised material, but large-scale clinical trials on full-spectrum kanna extracts like FS20 specifically are limited.

 How Kanna Fine Powder Tastes and Feels in Practice